-This chapter describes the communication features of the Power Xpert 9395 UPS and provides information about connecting hardware.
-For terminal wiring information, see paragraph 3.2.4 and paragraph 4.9.
-For location of the customer interface panels and terminals, see Figure 4-19 and Figure 4-24 through Figure 4-27.
+This chapter describes the communication features of the Power Xpert 9395 UPS and provides information about connecting hardware and using Terminal mode.
+For terminal wiring information, see paragraph 3.2.4 and paragraph 4.7.
+For location of the customer interface panels and terminals, see Figure 4-4 and Figure 4-12 through Figure 4-15.